Commitment to Excellence with Years of Experience

 “There’s a reason why after 60 years, we’re more active than we ever were, in more areas,” says senior vice-president Jeff Gould, a 37-year veteran of the company who oversees Property Management.

-Regional has earned this longevity because it has continually evolved to meet the needs of its clients while never straying from its roots – weathering market cycles and trends, and planning for the needs and expectations for tomorrow’s clients.
+Regional Group has earned this longevity because it has continually evolved to meet the needs of its clients while never straying from its roots – weathering market cycles and trends, and planning for the needs and expectations for tomorrow’s clients.

 Director of Property Management Tal Scher points to five key elements required to maintain the high level of customer service that truly sets Regional apart.